gruntwork-io/gruntwork-installer/README.md

 (possibly from a private GitHub repo), change their permissions, and run them with the parameters that make sense for your environment.

-That basically means lots of custom `bash` code copied differently across multiple software teams.
+That basically means lots of custom `bash` code copied differently across multiple software teams in multiple different contexts.
 Worse, if we want to update a binary or script to add a new parameter, each team has to modify their own custom code, which can be painful.

 We believe we can do better by writing our scripts and binaries in a standardized way, and including a minimal tool that streamlines the process of downloading and installing them.
+Also, since we give you 100% of the source code, we want it to be clear exactly what happens when you install a Gruntwork Module.

-Also, installation should be streamlined no matter what platform (Windows, MacOS, Linux) you're on.
+Finally, installation should be streamlined no matter what platform (Windows, MacOS, Linux) you're on.
 Indeed, our goal is to make installing Gruntwork Script  Modules as easy as installing a typical package using `apt-get`, `yum`, `npm`, or similar tools.
 We would have just used these existing tools, but none offer multi-platform compatibility.
-Finally, since we give you 100% of the source code, we want it to be clear exactly what happens when you install a Gruntwork Script Module.

 ### How `gruntwork-install` Works

-To actually install a Gruntwork Script Module, we wrote a bash script named `gruntwork-install`.
+To actually install a Gruntwork Module, we wrote a bash script named `gruntwork-install`.
 Here's how it works:

-1. It uses [fetch](https://github.com/gruntwork-io/fetch) to download the specified version of the module or binary from the (public or private) git repo specified via the `--repo` option.
+1. It uses [fetch](https://github.com/gruntwork-io/fetch) to download the specified version of the scripts or binary from the (public or private) git repo specified via the `--repo` option.
-1. If you used the `--module-name` parameter, it downloads the module from the `modules` folder of `--repo` and runs the `install.sh` script of that module.
+1. If you used the `--module-name` parameter, it downloads the files from the `modules` folder of `--repo` and runs the `install.sh` script of that module.
 1. If you used the `--binary-name` parameter, it downloads the right binary for your OS, copies it to `/usr/local/bin`, and gives it execute permissions.

 That's it!

+#### Create Your Own Gruntwork Modules

+You can use `gruntwork-install` with any GitHub repo, not just repos maintained by Gruntwork.

-That means that to create an installable module, all you have to do is put it in the `modules` folder and include an `install.sh` script; to create an installable binary, you just publish it to a GitHub release with the name format `<NAME>_<OS>_<ARCH>`.
+That means that to create an installable Script Module, all you have to do is put it in the `modules` folder of a GitHub repo to which you have access and include an `install.sh` script.
+To create a Binary Module, you just publish it to a GitHub release with the name format `<NAME>_<OS>_<ARCH>`.

 ### Example